thompson42/pyspark-dse-cookbook/README.md

 >dse fs
 ```

-Load the CSV files into the DSEFS distributed:
+Load the CSV files into the DSEFS distributed filesystem:

 ```
 dsefs dsefs://127.0.0.1:5598/ > put file:/home/your-user/user_sessions_2.csv user_sessions_2.csv
 dsefs dsefs://127.0.0.1:5598/ > put file:/home/your-user/user_transactions_2.csv user_transactions_2.csv
 ```

-Check the files are there:
+Check the CSV files are there:

 ```
 dsefs dsefs://127.0.0.1:5598/ > ls
 ```
-Note: that "file:/" in a DSEFS command refers to the local filesystem, DSEFS can operate on both local and distributed filesystems, the above commands copy a file from the local file system to the distributed filesystem
+Note: that "file:/" in a DSEFS command refers to the local filesystem, DSEFS can operate on both local (file:) and distributed (dsefs:) filesystems, the above commands copy a file from the local file system to the distributed filesystem

 #### Load a CSV/DSEFS file into a DataFrame